d-kleine/d-kleine.github.io/README.md

 ## Serving Jekyll Locally

-To view the d-kleine.github.io website locally on your machine, you can run `bundle exec jekyll serve`.
+To view the website locally, you can run a Docker container using the *dockerfile*.
+Once the container is running, you can run the website with `bundle exec jekyll serve`.